 - Everyone Is Related: Most of the nobles were.

 - Evil Cripple: Jeanne de Bourgogne, wife of Philippe VI, was called "the lame evil Queen."
 Whether she actually fit the trope or not is up for debate.

 - Exactly What It Says on the Tin: Only it was 116 years long war.

 - Fan Nickname: The appellations "the Black Prince" for Edward, Prince of Wales, and "Charles the Bad" for Charles of Navarre were not recorded before the 16th century.
 The war itself was first called the Hundred Years' War by French historians of the early 19th century (before that they had called it "the English War").

 - Faux Action Girl / Technical Pacifist: Jeanne d'Arc claimed at her trial that she never actually killed anybody.
 She had stated at some point that she "loved [her] banner one hundred times more than her sword" and held her banner in both hands so as to not actually fight.

 - The only recorded use of her sword was when she used the flat of it to beat a prostitute camp-follower over the back, as a result of which the sword broke.

-- Feuding Families: Though technically, there were usually rival branches of the same family: Valois vs. Plantagenet, Blois vs. Montfort, Armagnac vs. Burgundy, Lancaster vs. York
+- Feuding Families: Though technically, they were usually rival branches of the same family: Valois vs. Plantagenet, Blois vs. Montfort, Armagnac vs. Bourgogne, Lancaster vs. York

 - Fisher King: Played with.
 French king Charles VI became insane and it affected badly his country, leading to a Civil War.
 When Henry V and his brother John died, the English war effort was stymied by increasingly catastrophic and humiliating defeats.